goat-anti-rabbit/labelpepmatch.R/README.md

 - <a id="quantdistr"></a>The quantity is an almost symmetric distribution on a log2 scale and there is no clear correllation between mass/charge ratio and quantity.
 Especially in run B there is a large proportion of features with very low quantity.
 One can remedy this by only using features that are above a certain quantity threshold.

 - The charges seem to be Poisson-like distributed starting at 2 charges.
-Single charged analytes are uncommon.^[In the preprocessing of the data, most single charged features were discarded because the ESI-Q-TOF spectrum originally contained a lot of single charged contaminations.
-Only single charged features that were very clearly peptides were retained]
+Single charged analytes are uncommon.
+In the preprocessing of the data, most single charged features were discarded because the ESI-Q-TOF spectrum originally contained a lot of single charged contaminations.
+Only single charged features that were very clearly peptides were retained.